 An EPDM membrane can be exposed to both weather and UV indefinitely.
-A typical breather membrane is normally covered within a few weeks or months of application so doesn’t need to be permanently durable without protection.
+A typical breather membrane (NOT an EPDM material) is normally covered within a few weeks or months of application so doesn’t need to be permanently durable without protection.
 Some membranes need to be covered within six to twelve months due to potential UV degradation but would resist weather ingress in the meantime.
 Although most breather membranes will resist typically 600 Pa driving rain resistance, they are normally effectively secondary seals due to being protected by rainscreen or similar cladding which acts as the primary seal.

 - What criteria should be considered when comparing breather membranes?